Updated: Jun 12

 The resulting fire led to the destruction of thirty-seven buildings in the heart of Cynthiana.
 Due to the continued fighting the fire wagon could not be deployed to extinguish the fire, and some sources mention that Morgan would not allow it.
 Some of the buildings contained highly flammable items, such as the drug store, which caused wild explosions that would shoot into brightening morning sky.
 Eventually the fire wagon was allowed to be employed, and some of the Confederate troopers assisted in fighting the blaze, but the damage had been done.

 A long-time friend of mine, Scott Savory, had a great-great grandfather serving in the ranks of the 168th.
-James F. Robinson was commissioned as a 2nd Lieutenant in Company D of what was then the 2nd Regiment of Ohio Militia on July 20th, 1863, in Fayette County, Ohio.
-This unit was later designated as the 67th Battalion, Ohio National Guard, before being incorporated as part of the 168th Ohio.
+James F. Robinson was commissioned as a second lieutenant in Company D of what was then the Second Regiment of Ohio Militia on July 20th, 1863, in Fayette County, Ohio.
+This unit was later designated as the Sixty-Seventh Battalion, Ohio National Guard, before being incorporated as part of the 168th Ohio.
 According to Scott's late paternal grandmother, Lieutenant Robinson was present at the Battle of Cynthiana.
 The story has it that Lieutenant Robinson was in danger of being captured, so he hid his sword to prevent it from being taken by the Confederates.
 When he later returned to retrieve his sword, it was gone.

 The battle dead of the 168th were initially buried in the city cemetery on North Main Street in Cynthiana.
 After the war they would be re-interred at the Lexington National Cemetery and later most of these men would be brought back home to Ohio.